psathyrella/partis/packages/ham/manual.md

 ### Introduction

 Ham is a general-purpose HMM compiler with an emphasis on minimizing both development and run time.
-You specify emission and transition probabilities, and the HMM topology, with files in the [YAML](http://yaml.org) text format, then run on these files with an existing c++ binary.
+You specify emission and transition probabilities, and the HMM topology, with files in the [YAML](http://yaml.org) text format, then run on these files with an existing C++ binary.
 Ham is very young: while we think its virtues will prove useful to others, we've focused so far on implementing features that we needed.
 If you'd like something added, submit a [new issue](https://github.com/psathyrella/ham/issues/new) on github -- it might be really easy and we'd love to help.